jehaj/new-year-wrapped/README.md

 ## Features

+See the [User Stories](USER_STORIES.md) for a detailed list of features.
+Key highlights include:

 - **Party Management**: Create private parties with unique 6-character IDs.
 - **Admin Security**: Secure admin actions (Start, Next Round) using a 12-character `admin_token`.
 - **Song Submission**: Users join with their Name and Top 3 Songs.